 Annotation Lab v3.4.0 brings support for Visual NER Automated Preannotation and Model Training.
-Spark NLP and Spark NLP for Healthcare libraries are upgraded to version 4.0.
+Spark NLP and Spark Natural language processing for Healthcare libraries are upgraded to version 4.0.
 Known security and bug fixes are also included in this release.
 Here are the highlights:

 Visual NER Training

 Version 3.4.0 of the Annotation Lab offers the ability to train Visual NER models, apply active learning for automatic model training, and preannotate image-based tasks with existing models in order to accelerate annotation work.

 Visual NER annotation, training and preannotation features are dependent on the presence of a Spark OCR license.
 Floating or airgap licenses with scope ocr: inference and ocr: training are required for preannotation and training respectively.

 The training feature for Visual NER projects can be activated from the Setup page via the “Train Now” button (See 1).
 From the Training Settings sections, users can tune the training parameters (e.g. Epoch, Batch) and choose the tasks to use for training the Visual NER model (See 3) .